yug49/defi-reth/foundry/exercises/exercise-aura-exit.md

 Write your code inside the [`AuraLiquidity` contract](../src/exercises/AuraLiquidity.sol)

-This exercise is design for you to gain experience removing liquidity from Aura.
+This exercise is designed for you to gain experience removing liquidity from Aura.

 ```solidity
 function exit(uint256 shares, uint256 minRethAmountOut) external auth {